Barry-B15/Landing-Page-Project/README.md

 ### Next:
 * I added a smooth scrolling effect
 * With some CSS update
+### Adding Data to the Sections
+I've added data from the .js file but lost the initial rolling circles What am I doing wrong?

 ## Instructions
 The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.